NEBP Team Proposal Solicitation

 Submit the proposal as a single PDF document to NEBP email address by October 28, 2022.

-- NEBP held a proposal preparation webinar on Wednesday, April 27th at 3pm EDT.
+- NEBP held a proposal preparation webinar on April 27th.
 At the webinar gave an overview of the solicitation and described the required proposal components.
 Participants also asked questions.
 Webinar recording link: NEBP Proposal Webinar recording

 Office hours to drop in and ask questions about the project and/or proposal preparation